SCGÁS Will Install 29 Km of Natural Gas Network in Criciúma and Tubarão by 2026, Prioritizing Homes and Businesses

 -

-Furthermore, its price is regulated by the SC Public Services Regulatory Agency (ARESC), with charges proportional to actual consumption, without losses.
+Moreover, it has a price regulated by the Public Services Regulatory Agency of SC (ARESC), with charges proportional to actual consumption, without losses.

-"The use of natural gas eliminates product losses and promotes greater efficiency in consumption, which represents a direct benefit for residential consumers and commercial establishments, which are always seeking to reduce their monthly expenses.
-Investing in the infrastructure of networks on city streets is a strategic step to foster the economic and social growth of municipalities.”, says Marcos Petri, Works and Inspection coordinator at SCGÁS.
+“The use of natural gas eliminates product losses and promotes greater efficiency in consumption, which represents a direct gain for residential consumers and commercial establishments that are always looking to reduce monthly expenses.
+Investment in the infrastructure of networks along the streets is a strategic step to promote the economic and social growth of municipalities,” says Marcos Petri, coordinator of Works and Oversight at SCGÁS.

 The company also highlights the positive impacts on the environment.
 Replacing more polluting sources significantly reduces greenhouse gas emissions.

-Another benefit is in urban mobility, with fewer supply vehicles circulating, which also contributes to reducing carbon dioxide (CO2) emissions.
+Another benefit is urban mobility, with fewer supply vehicles circulating, which also contributes to the reduction of carbon dioxide (CO2) emissions.

-The expectation is that, with the new network, more residents and companies will have access to natural gas in the next two years.
+It is expected that with the new network, more residents and businesses will have access to natural gas in the next two years.

 With information from Engeplus.